murraya paniculata

 Wildlife Uses

-The small red berries of this plant attract fruit-eating birds which distribute the seeds.
+The bright reddish orange berries of this plant attract fruit-eating birds which distribute the seeds.
 The sweet-smelling flowers attract honey bees.

 FAQs